 Russians go back to work but virus cases, deaths stay high

-Russians have gone back to work after a nine-day break that was ordered by authorities to tame a record-breaking surge of coronavirus infections and deaths
+Russians have gone back to work on Monday after a nine-day hiatus ordered by the authorities to tame a record-breaking surge of coronavirus infections and deaths

-Daily tallies of new cases and COVID-19 deaths remained high throughout the non-working period.
-Officials in the Kremlin said that it was too early to tell whether the measure had the desired effect.
+Despite the drastic move, the daily tallies of new cases and COVID-19 deaths remained high throughout the non-working period.
+Officials in the Kremlin argued Monday that it was too early to tell whether the measure had the desired effect.

 “Too early to draw a conclusion.
 It will be clear in about a week,” Kremlin spokesman Dmitry Peskov told reporters.